n8n-io/n8n-docs/docs/code-examples/expressions/luxon.md

 On 23rd June 2019, this returns "16 June 2019".

-Refer to Luxon's guide on [toLocaleString (strings for humans)](https://moment.github.io/luxon/#/formatting?id=tolocalestring-strings-for-humans) for more information.
+Refer to Luxon's guide on [toLocaleString (strings for humans)](https://moment.github.io/luxon/#/formatting?id=tolocalestring-strings-for-humans){:target="_blank" .external-link} for more information.

 ### Get the time between two dates